jrstv/Development/README.md

-# Management
+# JRs’TV Management

-JRs’TV Project management repo.
+see Wiki.